mysteriouspants/mysteriouspants.com/_posts/2016-01-09-surviving-an-election-year.md

 The scientific process in political discourse goes something like this:

 1.   *Identify claims.* This is where you can get in trouble, as what some believe as axiomatic can be regarded by yet others as patently false.
 If there's contention, it's a claim.
 But don't worry, we will next determine truth.
 2.   *Determine the truth of those claims.* Go to trusted sources!
 For most Facebook debates Snopes and similar sites are plenty enough to debunk the ridiculous (Snopes-bombing people on Facebook is one of my more favorite pass-times).
 For the rest, seek out independent researchers.
 Become an expert at vetting sources of information - it's not hard, just follow the sponsorships and funding.
+Reputable and honest research will always disclose the sources of their information, or how they gathered what original data they are presenting.
 Not everything that comes out of partisan think-tanks is false, so don't discount information, either.
 And, as always, carefully read for partisan "spin" in any article.
 Pay attention to statistics doctoring (y-axis scaling, and so on), and what information they aren't sharing.
 3.   *Determine how the person you're communicating with values those truths.* A great example of this is the divisiveness on the topic of abortion.
 Pro-choice people place incredible value on the rights of the woman, whereas pro-life people place that value on the life of the unborn child.
 Neither are empirically wrong, but in making public policy and in public discourse we need to discover the values of others then change your mind, or agree to disagree.
 4.   *Change your mind, or agree to disagree.* Key phrases include "I see what you mean, but..." and "I hadn't thought of it that way." *The discussion is now over.*